 - · check plus: asignment was completed thoroughly and on time, shows care and effort, with full answers (not just numbers without explanation) (100%) - · check: a signment was completed on time, shows care and effort, some answers might be incomplete (80%) - · check minus: asignment was completed on time, is mostly complete, shows some effort, appears rushed (60%) - · zero: asignment was completed on time but is largely incomplete, or assignment was turned in late or not turned in.
-(0%) - There will be a total of 10 assignments, and each assignment will be worth 2 points (1 point for multiple choice and 1 point for the short answer).
-There will also be two tutorials on Canvas due on weeks 2 and 4, both graded on completion and worth 1 point each.
-To allow for flexibility, you will get full credit as long as you accrue at least 18 points out of a total of 22 points.
+(0%) - \ There will be a total of 10 assignments, and each assignment will be worth 2 points (1 point for multiple choice and 1 point for the short answer).
+There will also be one tutorial on Canvas due on week 4, graded on completion and worth 1 point.
+To allow for flexibility, you will get full credit as long as you accrue at least 18 points out of a total of 21 points.
 If you accrue fewer than 18 points, your grade will be pro-rated.
 If you get more than 18 points, good for you!
-Nonetheless, the maximum credit is 18 points. - Late assignments will get a grade of zero.
+Nonetheless, the maximum credit is 18 points. - \ We pay great attention to the care and effort you put in your submission: if we see that it was done quickly and without care, we will not hesitate to deduct points. - \ Late assignments will get a grade of zero.
 Please be diligent in completing them in a timely manner.
 We have strict deadlines, and if you miss them, nothing can be done you'll just use the buffer points described above.
 If you get stuck on any part of the assignment you are welcome to stop by office hours.
 You are also welcome to work with your classmates, but we want individual submissions.
 We do not expect 100% correctness, but rather 100% effort.